 What to consider when choosing right camping?

-There are several factors that you should consider when selecting the right campsite.
-One of the most important aspects to consider is what kind person you're.
-Do you need to be close to people?
-Are you in an RV, tent, or will you be camping in your vehicle?
-There are some things to be aware of when using this method, such as the car restrictions, firesor other campers around you.
+There are a variety of factors to take into account when choosing the right campsite.
+One of the most important factors is what kind and kind of camping enthusiast you're.
+Are you seeking to be near to other people?
+Are you in an RV, tent or staying in the car?
+There are some considerations to remember when you are doing this, like car regulations, fires, others camping around you.

-2. Where is it located?
+2. Where is it located

 6. Grill/Fire Pit

-9. Dose it have Shower
+9. Do they have Shower

 10. Laundry room